-- Before installation of the new CPU into the control panel, grasp the middle section between thump and finger, bend the display board forward a until b breaks as shown in step 1. - 2.
-To remove the middle section push both sides of the middle section towards d until c breaks as shown in step 2.
+- Before installation of the new CPU into the control panel. grasp the middle section between thump and finger, bend the display board forward a until b breaks as shown in step - 2.
+To remove the middle section push both sides of the middle section towards a until a breaks as shown in step 2.